 Kane.
 Not identified

 La Harpe.
-The de la Harpes was an extensive family, and as such, it has not been possible to identify which one to which the entry refers.
+The de la Harpes were an extensive family, and as such, it has not been possible to identify to which one the entry refers.
 Captain Francis Evatt married a widow, Mrs. Anna Amelia de la Harpe in 1831.

 Pullen.
 Born in 1775, Thomas Pullen, a farmer, was a member of Owen’s Party on board the Nautilus.
 He was accompanied by his wife and twelve children.
 He was buried at St. Mary’s Cemetery on 24th September 1837.

 Munroe.
-John Munroe was a teacher in Bethelsdorp from 1821 to 1827 when he moved to Grahamstown as a missionary.
+John Munroe was a teacher in Bethelsdorp from 1821 to 1827 after which he moved to Grahamstown as a missionary.
 He died at Cradock Place on 6th April 1848.

 Barker.
-Rev. George Barker, born in 1789, arrived at Cape Town as a London Missionary Society Missionary in 1815.
+Rev. George Barker, born in 1789, arrived at Cape Town as a London Missionary Society missionary in 1815.
 He first went to Bethelsdorp but was soon transferred to Theopolis.
 He returned to Bethelsdorp in 1819 but returned to Theopolis in 1822 where he served until 1839, when he was transferred to Paarl.
 He retired in 1856 and died in Paarl on 9th May 1861.
-His first wife was Sarah Williams, who he married in 1814 and Hilletje Smuts was his subsequent wife who he married in 1844.
+His first wife was Sarah Williams, whom he married in 1814 while Hilletje Smuts was his subsequent wife who he married in 1844.
 He had six surviving daughters and three sons from his first marriage.

 Shepstone.
 Rev. John William Shepstone, born in 1796, a Wesleyan missionary, arrived with Holder’s Party on board the Kennersley Castle.
 He assisted with the construction of Theopolis and later established several Wesleyan missionary stations.
 He died at Kamastone near Queenstown on 26th May 1873.
 His first wife was Elizabeth Brooks and his second wife was Ann Smith, both of whom bore him six children.
 He was the father of Sir Theophilus Shepstone.